 Each seminar session will cover a specific business component important to the government contracting field, including strategic planning, budgeting, contract administration, accounting and working with prime contractors.
 Taught by seasoned executives, seminar attendees will learn about what it takes to succeed across all functional disciplines of a company in this field, especially in the emerging homeland security and defense industries.

 “The seminar is geared toward senior managers or prospective managers of companies in the government-contracting market and those transitioning out of the military or starting a small business,” explains Jack Greenhalgh, assistant to the general manager for Hampton Roads, Science Applications International Corp., Defense and Homeland Security Consortium member and seminar presenter.

 A student of last year’s seminar, Eric M. Sundin, president of Internal Computer Services in Richmond, says, “For any small business owner who wants to get into this very specific business sector, this seminar is the most worthwhile program anywhere.
 We were in awe by how much we learned from leaders and marketers who started and grew profitable companies.”

 Interested participants can find seminar and registration information online at tcc.edu/wd/govseminar.
-For more information, contact Rebecca Yingling, director of continuing education for TCC’s Workforce Development Division, at (757) 822-1234 or RYingling@tcc.edu.
+For more information, contact Rebecca Yingling, director of continuing education for TCC’s Workforce Solutions Division, at (757) 822-1234 or RYingling@tcc.edu.